 Kailen Berry, GLBC principal dancer, teaches young students the art of ballet.
 At the age of twelve she was accepted in the pre-professional division at the Academy and advanced to Greater Lansing Ballet’s senior company.
 Kailen has performed in several of GLBC’s productions including Les Sylphides, Nutcracker, Cinderella, Dracula, Earth’s Lament (original choreography by Barbara B. Smith) and has participated with GLBC in many Regional Dance America Mid-States festivals.
 Kailen has 10 years experience teaching young dancers in ballet.
 She attended Hope College as a Dance Major, as well as Western Michigan University.

 Jim McEwan (Ballet, Modern, Choreography) began his dance training at Lansing Community College and the Academy of Dance Arts.
 Through the auspices of GLBC he has had the opportunity to study ballet with Kip Sturm, principal dancer with Dance Theatre of Harlem, and Madame Gribanova, Dean of the Vaganova Ballet Academy of St. Petersburg, Russia.
 Jim has received scholarships to Regional Dance America’s National Choreography Intensive (formerly Craft of Choreography Conference), which he attended in 2012, 2007 and 2005, as well as Interlochen Arts Academy, and Ballet Nouveau Colorado in 2010.
-He recently was certified in Progressing Ballet Technique.
+Knowledgeable in several ballet methodologies, Jim draws primarily from the Vaganova and Bournonville syllabi, and he was recently certified in the Progressing Ballet Technique.
 Jim strives to bring his knowledge and passion for dance to all his students.

 Lauren Mudry (Jazz and Hip Hop) was born and raised in Lansing, MI.
 She has been dancing for over 20 years and teaching for 15 years.
 She has been a dance instructor for various studios, companies, colleges, dance festivals, and theatre programs all over Michigan.
 Lauren is currently an adjunct Instructor at Lansing Community College, Assistant Director for Happendance Impulse, and for DANCE Lansing Community Dance Project.
 Lauren graduated from Lansing Community College with Associates In Applied Arts and Eastern Michigan University with her Bachelors in Science: Dance Performance.
 She was Assistant Producer for EMU’s Video Dance Project: For Diego that was premiered at Carnegie Hall in New York City, and later adjudicated for presentation at an International Dance Film Festival in Korea.
 Currently, Lauren finished performing for the second time off-Broadway in New York City this summer and has been invited to study in London, England this Spring.
 Lauren is excited to be apart of the GLAD/GLBC family!

-Roz Ames, GLBC senior dancer, started dancing at the age of three.
+Roz Ames (Tap) started dancing at the age of three.
 Until graduating high school, she danced at the Academy of Dance Arts in Comstock Park, MI, doing most genres of dance including lyrical, hip-hop, tap, ballet, and modern.
 Roz studied Cecchetti and has passed five of the seven exams, and she is currently studying grade XI.
 Roz grew up through the Al Gilbert tap syllabus and made it to advanced levels.
 In 2010, she started dancing with the Academy of Dance Arts in Lansing, MI, and was accepted into the Greater Lansing Ballet Company’s senior division later that Fall.